The human body is a wonderfully complex structure. And it works wonderfully well most of the time. Despite its complexity!

 Dr. Andrew Weil in his book Health and Healing says “All living things consist of one or more cells.
 Each cell can live independently of the rest and cells can arise only from other cells.
 This implies that those parts of our bodies that live–that eat, breathe, move about, and reproduce do so only through the cells…if physiology seeks to discover how living things work, it must ultimately express the explanations in terms of cellular activity.”

-The body contains hundreds of different types of cells: the long spindly muscle cells, the round red blood cells, the sperm cells with their tales, the nerve cells with their dendrites and axons.
+The body contains hundreds of different types of cells.
+The long spindly muscle cells, the round red blood cells, the sperm cells with their tales, the nerve cells with their dendrites and axons.
 However, in spite of their different shapes and functions, each cell has essentially the same composition.

 So, think of it in these terms.
-For short term survival, the cardiovascular system is the one that keeps us alive, and therefore may be called THE MOST IMPORTANT, but for long-term survival the body needs all of its systems to function effectively and in harmony.
-All systems are vital to human survival.
+For short term survival, the cardiovascular system is the one that keeps us alive.
+That’s the heart, veins and arteries.
+And therefore it may be called THE MOST IMPORTANT.
+But for long-term survival the body needs all of its systems to function effectively.
+And in harmony with each other.
+Therefore all systems are vital to human survival.

 You can read lots of information about how cells are impacted by different things.
 Including our thoughts, feelings and emotions.
 They are impacted by what we eat, breathe, sense and feel.
 However, that same sense of helplessness occurs whenever we are faced with something going wrong!

-The more you can learn about how your body works, the better idea you have to prevent things going wrong; and if they do breakdown or you become ill, you have a better idea of how to get better!
+The more you can learn about how your body works, the better idea you have to prevent things going wrong.
+And if they do breakdown or you become ill, you have a better idea of how to get better!